KarlTDebiec/PipeScaler/README.md

 Pipescaler supports directing images down different pipelines based on their contents, filenames, or inclusion on a configured list.

-Pipescalar may be used with any collection of images, and is currently optimized for working with texture images dumped by Citra or TexMod.
+Pipescaler may be used with any collection of images, and is currently optimized for working with texture images dumped by Citra or TexMod.